dudo-project/antalla/README.md

 ### Exchange listeners

-Exchange listeners have been implemented for the following centraliseed exchanges (CEXs) and decentralised exchanges (DEXs).
+Exchange listeners have been implemented for the following centralised exchanges (CEXs) and decentralised exchanges (DEXs).

 CEX exchange listeners:
 - [x] Binance